SargeyWargey/Homoothya/Story/Drafts/Chapter_13.md

 My grandmother's voice rose from below, patient as the sun.
 "Higher, Hoomothya.
 The sweetest pods grow where the branches are thin."

+Hoomothya means "Wet Nose" in our language.
+Grandmother named me that the day I was born, laughing that I cried so hard my whole face shone.
+Sometimes I wished for a fiercer name, but when she called up to me from the roots of the mesquite, the word felt like warm hands on my back.

 I stretched toward the golden clusters, my toes gripping bark worn smooth by summer heat.
 The mesquite tree swayed, and I swayed with it, the whole world tilting beneath me.
 Below, burden baskets waited like open mouths.
 My mother and aunts moved between the trees, their hands quick and sure, filling the baskets with the dry rustle of pods pulled from branches.

-"Not too high," my mother called, but she was smiling.
+"Not too high," my grandmother called, but she was smiling.
 I could hear it in her voice.

 I reached for a cluster just beyond my fingertips.
 The pods were fat and golden, darker than the others, and when I pulled them close they smelled sweet enough to make my mouth water.
 The branch dipped under my weight.
 For a heartbeat I hung there, suspended between earth and sky, the Salt River shining in the distance like a snake's skin catching light.